 Bush fire attack level (BAL) Classified vegetation within 100m of the site and heat flux exposure thresholds Description of predicted bush fire attack and levels of exposure Construction Section as per AS 3959 BAL - Low - There is insufficient risk to warrant specific construction requirements.
 Despite this, FESA strongly recommends that ember protection features be incorporated in design where practicable.
 4 BAL - 12.5 ≤12.5 kW/m2 Ember attack 3 and 5 BAL - 19 >12.5 kW/m2 ≤19 kW/m2 Increasing levels of ember attack and burning debris ignited by windborne embers together with increasing heat flux.
 3 and 6 BAL - 29 >19 kW/m2 ≤29 kW/m2 Increasing levels of ember attack and burning debris ignited by windborne embers together with increasing heat flux.
-3 and 7 BAL - 40 (not approved in WA) >29 kW/m2 ≤40 kW/m2 Increasing levels of ember attack and burning debris ignited by windborne embers together with increasing heat flux with the increased likelihood of exposure to flames.
-3 and 8 BAL - FZ (not approved in WA) >40 kW/m2 Direct exposure to flames from fire front in addition to heat flux and ember attack.
-3 and 9
+3 and 7

-Source: SA 2009
+Source: SA (2009)

-3. Bush fire mitigation and compliance
+3. Bushfire mitigation and compliance

-3.1 Bush fire hazard performance criteria
+3.1 Bushfire hazard performance criteria

-The PFBFP Guidelines document a suite of bush fire hazard performance criteria and acceptable solutions to guide proposed developments in achieving suitable and effective bush fire mitigation and protection of life and property.
-The relationship between the various bush fire hazard levels and development performance criteria is set out in Table 4.
+The PFBFP Guidelines document a suite of bushfire hazard performance criteria and acceptable solutions to guide proposed developments in achieving suitable and effective bushfire mitigation and protection of life and property.
+The relationship between the various bushfire hazard levels and development performance criteria is set out in Table 4.

-The surrounds of the proposed CCN development has a moderate to extreme bush fire hazard rating.
+Portions of vegetation within conservation POS areas and within 100 m of the project area were assessed as containing a moderate to extreme bush fire hazard rating.
 As development is generally to be avoided in these areas, a comprehensive suite of bush fire mitigation strategies will need to be employed to meet Guideline requirements and achieve compliance with performance criteria for a moderate hazard level or lower.